PatttF/zynMI/README.md

 # Mutable Instruments LV2 Plugins

 Plugins for Zynthian featuring Plaits and Braids oscillators with Stages envelopes.
-Thanks to Mutable Instruments for all of the wonderful work and for releasing open source.
+Thanks to Mutable Instruments for all of the wonderful work and for releasing open source and the ZYnthian team for building a great platform.
 ## Building

 ```bash